substrate-developer-hub/newsletter/draft/2023-06-substrate-newsletter.md

 **Summary**

-The pull request removes the `wasmi` backend, making the runtime execution exclusively `wasmtime`.
-It also closes issue #13496.
+This PR removes the `wasmi` backend, making the runtime execution exclusively `wasmtime`.

 ---